greenelab/phenoplier/README.md

 ## Quick demo

 You can follow the instructions in the [`demo/`](nbs/99_demo) folder to run a small demo on real data to quickly see what you can do with PhenoPLIER.
+Depending on your Internet connection, downloading the necessary data for the demo should take less than 5-10 minutes.
+Running the demo code should take between 2-5 minutes.

 ## Code and data